about

 Chairman of the Board & Advisor

 He is the founder of the long running Dry Bones political cartoon series that was syndicated in scores of publications until it moved on-line.
-In late 2009 he started strategizing for SIGNAL and was one of the first policy speakers for SIGNAL in China.
+In late 2009 he started strategizing for SIGNAL Group and was one of the first policy speakers for SIGNAL Group in China.

 In 2010, Yale published Kirschen’s ground-breaking working paper entitled “Memetics and the Viral Spread of Antisemitism through “Coded Images in Political Cartoons”.
 The paper identifies antisemitism as a behavioral virus, isolates its three viral strains, and reveals its use by totalitarian movements in their attempts to conquer the West.